Large Cluster (10-1000+ Nodes)

 Ingest Node Configuration

-Ingest nodes receive data, write to WAL, buffer in memtable, flush segments to S3, and replicate WAL to ISR peers.
-They are stateless after flush -- if an ingest node dies, its shards are reassigned and the WAL is replayed from replicas.
+Ingest nodes receive data, buffer events in the async batcher, write parts directly to immutable .lsg files, upload them to S3, and replicate batches to ISR peers via gRPC streaming.
+They are stateless after flush -- if an ingest node dies, its shards are reassigned and replicated batches are available on ISR peers.

 # /etc/lynxdb/config.yaml (ingest nodes)